Tide Logo

 If there are any issues starting your switch, we’ll let you know right away.

-If anything goes wrong with your switch, your new bank will refund any interest (paid or lost) and charges made on either your old or new account as a result of the failure.
+Your new bank will refund any interest (paid or lost) and charges made on either your old or new account as a result of the failure.
 Any additional compensation beyond this refund will be at the discretion of your new bank.